gradle/gradle/design-docs/publication-model.md

     * `extension`
     * `classifier`
     * `file`
 2. Add a `MavenArtifactSet` interface.
-This is a collection of objects that can be converted to a collection of `MavenArtifact` instances.
+This is a collection of `MavenArtifact` instances that permits access as a FileCollection.
-3. Add `mainArtifact` property and `artifacts` collections to `MavenPublication`.
+3. Add `artifact` / `artifacts` methods to `MavenPublication`.
 4. When publishing, validate that (extension, classifier) is unique for each artifact.

 To customise a Maven publication: